saswatijena/aws-dva-c02-notes/EC2.md

   - supports multiple version
   - logs calls, latencies, error rates to cloudwatch
   - helps you manage traffic with throttling so that backend operations can withstand traffic spikes and denial of service attacks

+ ### Advanced api gateway
+  - you can import api's using the external definition files eg. open api formerly known as swagger
+  - when dealing with legacy applications which use SOAP, you can configure api gateway as a SOAP web service passthrough, or you can use api gateway to convert the xml response to json

+### api gateway mock endpoints
+- allows developers to create,test and debug software by creating mock endpoints

+### api gateway stages for testing deployed code
+- logical reference referencing the lifecycle stage of api (eg. dev, prod, v3 etc)
+- stage variables are key value pair to change the behaviour of api  (dynamic deployments)

+### api request and response transformations
+- can transform api request and response using paramter mapping
+- request transformation : change header, query string or request path
+- response transformation : change the header or status code of an api response

+### api gateway caching and throttling
+- caches responses for specified TTL (5 mins default), improves performance and latency
+- throttling is to prevent your gateway from being overwhelemed with too many requests.
+10K requests per second oer regions, 5k max concurrent requests across all api's per region.
+429 too many error, you can request to increase the limit

+  ## characteristic of event-driven architecture
+  - asynchronous
+  - loosely coupled
+  - single prupose functions
+  - helps with independent scalability and availibility
+  - event source (s3, dynamodb) --> Event Router (EventBridge) --> Event destination (SNS, Lambda)

+  ## step functions
+  - great way to visualize serverless apps
+  - automates trigger and track of each step.
+The output of one step is often the input to the next.
+  - logging, so you can track when someting goes wrong
+  - **standarad workfolows**
+      - long running, durable and auditable workflows that may run upto a year.
+      - tasks are never executed more than once unless you explicitly specidy retry actions
+      - non-idemptent(cannot be processed multiple times and always causes a change in state) actions like processing payements
+  - **express workflows**
+      - great for high volume, event processing type workloads
+      - executed more than once or require multiple concurrent execution
+      - idempotent , no additional side effects
+      - **synchronous express workflow**, begins, waits until it completes, returns the result
+      - **asynchronous express workflow**, confirms the workflow has started and result is returned later. the result of the workflow can be found in cloudwatch logs.

+ ## lambda data storage patterns
+ - **ephemeral storage** /tmp : temporary storage : 512 MV , configurable up to 10 gb, only available for the lifetime of the execution environment
+ - storing lambda libraries : additional libraries needed by the function can be included in your lambda deployment package, this increases the deployment package size.
+ - add libraries and sdks as a layer that can referenced by multiple functions (best practice) (50MB zipped and 250 MB unzipped) updates requires a new layer
+ - s3 (object storage only) : cannot directly open and write data to objects
+ - EFS - shared file system, data is persisted and can be dynamically updated , must be in the same vpc

+## lambda environment variables and parameters
+- use environment variables are key value pairs to change function behavior without changing code
+- configureable parameters: memeory, ephemeral storage, connect to other aws services like cloud watch, x-ray , vpc and efs file systems, monitoring, concurrency

+## Lambda event lifecycle and errors
+- when invoking a function you can invoke it synchronously or asynchronously
+- if a function errors, lambda automatically performs 2 retries, waits for 1 min for 1st try and then 2 min for 2nd try
+- dead letter queues : save failed invocations for further invocations , SQS or SNS (fan-out to multiple destinations) can be used
+- lambda destinations, configure lambda to send the invocaiton records(success or error) to another servers (eg, for success send to SQS and error send to SNS)
+    - SQS
+    - SNS
+    - lambda (invoke another lambda)
+    - EventBridge

+## lambda deployment packaging options
+- console: a zip file is automatically created in the background
+- zip file contains app code and dependencies (optionally)
+- if deployment package is more than 50 mb, upload on s3
+- lambda layers is a distribution mechanism , where it can use used by multiple functions, reducing the size of deployment package

+## lambda performance tuning best practices
+- contol cpu capacity by controlling memory - increasing memory increases cpu
+- 128 MB to 10 GB
+- optimizing static initializations step
+    - amount of code that needs to run during initialization
+    - including imported libraies , depedencites and lambda layers
+    - libraries and other services that require connections to be set up
+    - avoid importing entire sdk 🔥

+## x-ray
+- is a tool which helps developers analyze and debug distributed applications
+- provides a service map which is visual representation of app
+- x-ray agent must be installed on ec2 instance. use sdk to instrument your application to send traces to x-ray